sivaramsingana/katacoda-scenarios/cloud-native_application/intro.md

 We have leveraged opensource packages ( MongoDB / NodeJS ) and deployed a sample MongoDB's GeoSpatial Application on Kubernetes/OCP

-We ( I and Mithun H R ) have worked alongwith Pradipta Banerjee for creating this scenario.
+We ( I and Mithun H R ) have worked alongwith Pradipta Banerjee in creating this scenario.

 For detailed explaination of about the application architecture and it's usage please refer to my blog article -